kanboard/documentation/content/en/v1/admin/docker.md

 ### Docker Compose

-There is a `docker-compose.yml` file in Kanboard repository.
-Here an example with Sqlite:
+A `docker-compose.yml` file is available in the Kanboard repository.
+Below is an example using SQLite:

 ```yaml
 version: '2'